skylercomet/CelesteStarlite.github.io/other.md

 ## Last Month's Highlighted VOD ##

-Celeste's Return Stream!
-(July 23rd, 2021)
+Jevil Nohit and Melty Blood!
+(September 30th, 2021)

-After almost 5 weeks, I returned to streaming.
-This is what occured.
-(Also ignore the first play of the video at the beginning there was no audio because of a glitch orz)
+Just looking for simple things I could do alone while in college, I streamed some attempts of me trying to beat Deltarune's Jevil fight without being hit.
+Afterwards, I spent a while chilling out before playing a bit of Melty Blood which had come out just then.

-<iframe width="720" height="405" src="https://www.youtube.com/watch?v=qVFkJlm8QKU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="720" height="405" src="https://youtu.be/bM15DTGmqGM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Latest Video ##

-Destiny 2 Raid Highlights, which is my first edited video!
-I'm really excited to make more and hone my skills, but for now this video is something I'm really proud of.
-Even if you don't play Destiny, I think it is still enjoyable to watch so I hope you check it out!
+After 9 months, I have yet another video!!
+This is a compilation of my runs through the Prophecy dungeon to obtain the weapons of the nine.

-I promise another video is coming soon!!
-It should be here in the next week or two, but it's another Destiny 2 video.
-This one will be much different, so I hope you'll still enjoy it!
+I actually am already working on a new video that isn't Destiny 2 related, so there should be another soon!
+For now, however, I hope you guys enjoy watching this!

-<iframe width="720" height="405" src="https://www.youtube.com/embed/YhGu5BlStE4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="720" height="405" src="https://www.youtube.com/watch?v=bBGVczJYcQ0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>